Post-quantum Zero Knowledge in Constant Rounds: Preliminaries

-\paragraph{Instantiations of WI proofs.} 3-message classical proof systems with WI follow from classical zero-knowledge proof systems such as the parallel repetition of the 3-coloring protocol \cite{goldreich1991proofs}, which is in turn based on non-interactive perfectly-binding commitments.
-For the proof system to be WI against quantum attacks, we need the non-interactive commitments to be computationally hiding against quantum attacks (rather only against classical attacks).
+\paragraph{Instantiations.} 3-message, public-coin classical proof systems with WI follow from classical zero-knowledge proof systems such as the parallel repetition of the 3-coloring protocol \cite{goldreich1991proofs}, which is in turn based on non-interactive perfectly-binding commitments.
+For the proof system to be WI against quantum attacks, we need the non-interactive commitments to be computationally hiding against quantum adversaries, which can be instantiated for example from QLWE.